.png)

 In Yangzhou, street addresses carry editorial weight that they rarely do elsewhere in China.
 The old city's canal-side lanes and Ming-Qing merchant quarters have produced more documented culinary tradition per square metre than almost any comparable provincial city, and Dongquanmen, in the Guangling District, sits inside that dense historical core.
 Restaurants here do not merely serve a region's food; they operate within a living argument about what Huaiyang cuisine is, who it belongs to, and how much formality it requires.
 Hu Yuan Mei Shi, at number 52, enters that argument from the accessible end of the price spectrum, holding a Michelin Bib Gourmand awarded in 2025 as its primary credential.

 The Bib Gourmand designation matters more in a city like Yangzhou than in most.
 Michelin's inspectors treat it as a signal of consistent quality at a price point where margin pressure usually erodes craft, and in a tradition as technique-sensitive as Huaiyang, that signal carries specific meaning.
 It suggests that the kitchen is executing the slow braises, the knife work on tofu, and the careful seasoning that define the cuisine at a standard the inspectors found worth documenting, without charging the prices that Yangzhou's higher-tier houses command.
-For comparison, Shang Palace operates at the ¥¥ tier with a Michelin star, placing Hu Yuan Mei Shi in a different competitive band: less formal, priced lower, but recognised by the same critical apparatus.
+For comparison, Shang Palace operates at the ¥¥ tier with a Michelin star, placing Hu Yuan Mei Shi in a different competitive band: less formal and priced lower.

 What Huaiyang Cooking Actually Demands